d3/d3-color/README.md

 * A new [cubehelix](#cubehelix) color space!

-* A new color method parses the specified string according to [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#colorunits) and returns the corresponding color in its color space.
+* A new [color](#color) method parses the specified string according to the CSS specification and returns the corresponding color in its color space.
 For HSL color values, this is the HSL color space; for other values, the RGB color space is used.
 This method correctly parses RGB colors with percentages (e.g., `rgb(30%,40%,50%)`).
 Decimal values where integers are required are no longer allowed (e.g., `rgb(100.5,0,0)` is not a valid color).

 * The [color.brighter](#color_brighter) method no longer special-cases behavior for black and very dark channels in RGB; it is now a simple channel multiplier, consistent with [color.darker](#color_darker) and other color spaces.